-Student defense attorney Jonathan Cook is one of only a few attorneys in the United States focusing solely on Title IX sexual assault cases and other college conduct code violations.
-He has represented over 150 students at Colleges and Universities nationwide from Yale University and Georgetown University to the University of Houston and Tulane University.
+Student defense attorney Jonathan Cook is one of only a few attorneys in the United States focusing solely on hazing, drugs and alcohol, Title IX sexual assault cases, and other college conduct code violations & parallel criminal proceedings.
+Jonathan has represented over 150 students at Colleges and Universities nationwide from Yale University and Georgetown University to the University of Houston and Tulane University.

 1. Attorney Cook will meet with you within 24 hours of your retainer to explain rights, polices and procedures afforded to you by your College or University

 2. Conduct a thorough investigation to gather all exculpatory evidence & identify favorable and unfavorable witnesses

 3. Strategize & prepare you for your hearing or disciplinary conference

 4. Help you present your case in a digestible manner